WELCOME TO MY ART PSYCHOTHERAPY PAGES

 I run my practice from a quiet, spacious dedicated studio, in Uckfield East Sussex.
 I also have the choice to work in a ground floor studio, with outdoor space, for those with mobility issues.
 The building has a wheelchair accessible toilet.
 I am experienced at peripatetic work in the community such as schools or in the case of chronic illness .

 Art has always been central to my identity and I am lucky as it has always informed my career as well as in my personal life.
-After art college I went on to train as a medical illustrator.
-I continued to blend my love of art and science with further post graduate studies, working in forensic facial anthropology, until my professional life took me to some pretty uncreative places.
+After much graduate and post graduate study, I eventually managed to successfully blend my love of art and science into a career, until my professional life took me to some pretty uncreative places.
 Much earlier in my career, whilst working with vulnerable children I became aware of the work of art psychotherapists, and their positive impact on abused children, particularly non-verbal children.
 It was this powerful memory that propelled me to retrain as an art psychotherapist.

 I welcome different emotional issues, ages and abilities into my practice, and I have experience working with a many different issues.
 These range to include anxiety, depression, autism, trauma such as PTSD, and sexual and physical abuse and incest.
 Some individuals need support with issues around past and present life events such as divorce.
 I have a body of experience working with children and adults affected by terminal illness, life altering conditions, death and grief.

-In addition to my private work I have experience of working within a children's hospice and an NHS setting supporting adults with learning disabilities.
+In addition to my private work I have experience of working within a children's hospice, an NHS setting supporting adults with learning disabilities, and a school supporting primary and secondary age children with SEN and MDL needs.

 I am passionate about the role of art in prisons and the role of art in ex-offenders lives, and I am a Koestler Arts Mentor.